Daire O'Connor: Cork City

 'I didn't expect to go in Monday morning to training and not go back again.'
 He scored 5 goals in 47 appearances over his 2 seasons at the club.

 Cliftonville

 O'Connor signed for NIFL Premiership side Cliftonville on 21 October 2020 until the end of the season.
 In March 2021, Cliftonville manager Paddy McLaughlin called O'Connor 'unplayable' and backed him for a big future in the game.
 He scored 8 goals in 39 games for the club over the season.

 Ayr United

 On 28 July 2021, O'Connor signed for Scottish Championship side Ayr United.
 He made his debut for the club on 2 August 2021 in a 2–0 loss to Kilmarnock at Rugby Park.
-O'Connor scored his first goal for the club on 14 September 2021, opening the scoring in a 3–0 Scottish Challenge Cup win away to Rangers B.
+O'Connor scored his first goal for the club on 14 September 2021, opening the scoring in a 3–0 Scottish Challenge Cup win away to Rangers B. He spent 2 seasons at the club, making a total of 59 appearances in all competitions, scoring twice.

+Glentoran

+On 24 June 2023, O'Connor signed for NIFL Premiership club Glentoran.
+He made his debut for the club on 13 July 2023, scoring his first career European goal in a 2–2 draw away to Gżira United of Malta in a UEFA Europa Conference League tie.
+O'Connor scored 13 goals in 45 appearances in all competitions during his season with the club, as they came 5th in the league.

+Hamilton Academical

+On 23 July 2024, O'Connor signed a two-year-contract with Scottish Championship side Hamilton Academical.
+After making just 7 appearances in all competitions, the last of those coming in October 2024, he was sent out on loan in March 2025 in search of regular first team football.

+East Kilbride loan

+On 10 March 2025, O'Connor joined Lowland Football League side East Kilbride on loan until the end of the season.
+He made his debut the following day in a 2–1 win away to Linlithgow Rose in the Semi Final of the Lowland League Cup.
+On 15 March 2025, he scored his first goal for the club, in a 4–2 win over Musselburgh Athletic in the South Challenge Cup.
+On 30 March 2025, he scored in a 3–1 win over Bo'ness United in the Final of the Lowland League Cup.
+On 2 April 2025, he was part of the side that won the 2024–25 Lowland Football League after a 2–1 win away to University of Sterling.

+Ballymena United

+On 26 June 2025, O'Connor signed for NIFL Premiership club Ballymena United on a multi-year contract for an undisclosed fee.